stiofanEimeid/the-online-cookbook/testing.md

 Users are then prompted to enter a username two to ten characters long, a password eight to sixteen characters long and an avatar.

-If registration is successful they will be brought to their account page where they can view their username, time they became a registered user, their recipes, favourites and account settings along with an option to logout at the end of the page.
+If registration is successful they will be brought to their account page where they can view their username, the time they became a registered user, their recipes, favourites and account settings along with an option to logout at the end of the page.

 6. **Choose an avatar for my account**